oahlen/snowflake/README.md

 home-manager --version
 ```

-To install the first home-manager generation make sure to update the user variable in the file `homes/user.nix` on line **8** to your Linux username, then run the following command:
+To install the first home-manager generation make sure to update the user variable in the file `flake.nix` on line **36** to your Linux username, then run the following command:

 ```bash
 home-manager switch --flake .#user